TatjanaLukic/tatjana-js-zadatak/README.md

 # Project structure

-Project is structured in a way that each component/page has its own folder with implementation, styling, tests, stories, and snapshots.
+Each component/page has its own folder with implementation, styling, tests, stories and snapshots.
+Sass varaiables for sizes and colors are in __/assets/_variables__ file.
-In stories folder are image snapshots located in __image_snapshots__ folder Folder __tests__ have only test for utility functions.
+In stories folder are image snapshots located in ___image_snapshots__ folder Folder ____tests__ have only test for utility functions.
 Mockes are in __mocks__ folder.

 # Starting Storybook